PLEASE TELL US ABOUT YOURSELF

-Nandan Kamath traded his dream of being a professional cricketer for a life in law, and since then, there has been no looking back for him.
-A graduate of National Law School of India University (NLSIU) in the year 2000, Nandan has been a recipient of the Rhodes Scholarship.
-After completing his BCL in Law and M.Sc. in Economic & Social History from Balliol College, University of Oxford in 2002, he went on to pursue his Masters in Harvard Law School.Soon after graduating in 2003, he joined as an Associate with Davis Polk & Wardwell, where he worked for three years.
-On returning to India, he founded his own law firm, The Law Offices of Nandan Kamath (Law NK), which is one of the leading law firms in the country in the field of Sports, Media, Technology and IPR Laws.
+He has been a recipient of the Rhodes Scholarship.
+He traded his dream of being a professional cricketer for a life in law, and since then, there has been no looking back for him.
+A graduate of National Law School of India University (NLSIU) in the year 2000, After completing his BCL in Law and M.Sc. in Economic & Social History from Balliol College, University of Oxford in 2002, he went on to pursue his Masters in Harvard Law School.Soon after graduating in 2003, he joined as an Associate with Davis Polk & Wardwell, where he worked for three years.
+On returning to India, he founded his own law firm, which is one of the leading law firms in the country in the field of Sports, Media, Technology and IPR Laws.

 With this interview, he opens up to students about: